 Right now, I’m undoubtedly in the best shape of my life*.
 And it didn’t happen by accident.

-It’s been a long road, trials & errors, self doubt and a lot of learning.
+It’s been a long road, with trials & errors, self-doubt, and a lot of learning.

 I attribute my keto diet results to many factors including: